bmabey/recomptracker/README.md

 ```

-- Prepare an excel file similar to the "example_file.xlsx" containing all measurements for which z-scores should be computed.
+- Prepare an excel file similar to the [example_file.xlsx](example_file.xlsx) containing all measurements for which z-scores should be computed.
 - Units: all weights in kg, except for VAT_mass in g, indices in kg/m^(x) where x is 2 or the fitted exponent, height in cm, age in years (computed as: "days between birthday and measurement"/365.25, not rounded)
 - __IMPORTANT__: the columns need to have the __same__ names.
 - Compute the z-scores, which will be saved into the same file, by running the following command: